 Entry into Force

-How many Parties are needed for the BBNJ Treaty to enter into force?
+How many Parties were needed for the BBNJ Treaty to enter into force?

-At least sixty Parties are needed for the BBNJ Treaty to enter into force.
+At least 60 Parties were needed for the BBNJ Treaty to enter into force.

-When will the BBNJ Treaty enter into force after the 60th Party deposits the Treaty with the UN Secretary-General?
+Did the BBNJ Treaty require certain number of days to enter into force after the 60th Party deposits the Treaty with the UN Secretary-General?

 The BBNJ Treaty will enter into force 120 days after the 60th ratified (or approved, accepted or acceded to) Treaty is deposited with the UN Secretary-General.